-The Highs and Lows: How Katrina Lost her $43 Million Jackpot
+How Katrina Lost Her $43 Million Jackpot

 This is exactly what happened to Bookman after playing at the Resort World Casino in August 2016.
 Understandably, Bookman had already started planning what she would do with her winnings, when she was informed that the casino needed to review her win.